 National Institute of Environmental Health Sciences:

 One of the Institutes under the umbrella of the US National Institutes of Health studies whether man-made compounds in our environment have deleterious effects on our health.
 The National Institute of Environmental Health Sciences strives to understand how the environment affects human disease so that it can promote human health.
 Until her recent retirement, Dr. Linda Birnbaum directed the NIEHS.
+We interviewed Dr. Birnbaum about PFAS chemicals for our syndicated public radio show.
+Here are some of the things we discussed.

 Does Dose Matter?